xx205/Open-AutoGLM/README_en.md

 ## iPhone (iOS) Setup

 iOS automation is driven by WebDriverAgent (WDA).
-You need macOS + Xcode to build and run WDA on your iPhone.
+You need macOS + Xcode to build and run WDA on your iPhone, and an Apple developer account (no paid membership required).

 ### 1. Run WebDriverAgent on the Device